Bayesian experimental design without posterior calculations: an adversarial approach: Discussion

 Variations on GDA with better convergence guarantees, such as two time scaled update rules \citep{Heusel:2017}, are an active topic of research and could be used for the objective in this paper.
 Another possibility for future work is modifying generic gradient based optimisation methods to avoid local optima in optimal design problems e.g.~using tempering methods, or non-local updates such as line search, as used by \cite{Overstall:2017}.

 \paragraph{Variations to game theoretic framework}

 Several details of our game theoretic framework could be altered.
 One possibility is to consider alternative scoring rules.
 Many alternative proper scoring rules exist beyond logarithmic and Hyv\"arinen \citep{Parry:2012}.
 Alternatively, non-proper scoring rules could be used which emphasise a particularly important aspect of inference to the task at hand e.g.~the tails of the distribution \citep{Loaiza:2019}.

-Another variation is to allow more freedom to the adversary.
-This could include making more general, non-linear, reparameterisations, or being able to condition their reparameterisation on the observations $y$.
+Another variation is to allow more freedom to the critic.
+This could include the ability to make more general, non-linear, reparameterisations, or to condition their reparameterisation on the observations, $y$.